milkyware/milkyware.github.io/_drafts/2025-08-04-adopting-bicep-linting.md

 app.Run(args);
 ```

-Lastly, I setup the `CommandApp` to bring all of these components together.
-The `CommandApp` is similar to the `HostBuilder` of ASP.NET Core in terms of registering services services and dependencies followed by configuring the app.
-Spectre.Console provides some **[fantastic documentation](https://spectreconsole.net/cli/commandapp)** for setting this up rather than me repeating it here.
+Lastly, I set up the `CommandApp` to bring all of these components together.
+The `CommandApp` is similar to the `HostBuilder` in ASP.NET Core, allowing you to register services and dependencies before configuring the app.
+Spectre.Console provides some **[fantastic documentation](https://spectreconsole.net/cli/commandapp)** for setting this up, so I won't repeat it here.

 To make this tool available to use in my pipelines, I've published it to **[NuGet](https://www.nuget.org/packages/milkyware-sarif-converter)** as a dotnet tool.